sheldonrampton/chatgpt_api/README.md

 * question_answering_wisconsin_sqlite.py: Answers questions with the embeddings created by embedding_gem_wisconsin.py.
 Uses the embeddings in Pinecone and uses sqlite to look up the article segments.
 * question_answering_wi_pinecone_sqlite_flask.py: Runs a Flask-powered chatbot that answers questions with the embeddings created by embedding_gem_wisconsin.py.
 Uses the embeddings in Pinecone and uses sqlite to look up the article segments.
 * quickstart.py: a very simple chat completion
+* shellbot.py: A test of the Shellbot (without the web UI)
+* shellbot_flask.py: A flask-powered Shellbot.
 * vision.py: a simple example of using the API to inspect an image from its URL and describe it
 * vision2.py: this time it encodes a local image and shares that via the API
 * vision3.py: uses the API to compare two different images